ybinstock/shopping_lab/readme.md

 2. Allow admin's to view a list of all of the users
 3. Allow users to change their personal information (username and password)
 4. Show the total price of the order when a users sees their orders

-For each product - show how many times it was added to an order (this product has been purchased over 30 times etc)